 - Rose DeWitt Bukater from Titanic has the manners and class standing of a lady, but she's willing to make choices that fly in the face of the standards of her day.

-- Elizabeth Swann, from the Pirates Of The Caribbean films, especially in Curse Of The Black Pearl.
-In fact, almost every character ever played by Keira Knightley.
+- Elizabeth Swann, from the Pirates of the Caribbean films, especially in Curse Of The Black Pearl.

 - Georgiana from The Duchess very much fits.